Online Learning Opportunities

-The program is changing based on the latest available evidence on the development and prevention of cervical cancer.
+The program has changed based on the latest available evidence on the development and prevention of cervical cancer.

-- A Cervical Screening Test will replace the Pap Test.
+- A Cervical Screening Test has replaced the Pap Test.

-- The screening age will change to 25-74 and the interval between routine tests to 5 years.
+- The screening age range has changed to 25-74 and the interval between routine tests to 5 years.

 - Women will be reminded to have their first Cervical Screening Test two years from their last Pap Test.